Elvira (song)

-"Elvira" is a song written and originally recorded by Dallas Frazier in 1966 on his album of the same name.
-Though a minor hit for Frazier at the time of release, the song became a bigger and much more famous country and pop hit by The Oak Ridge Boys in 1981.
-"Elvira" is now considered one of the Oak Ridge Boys' signature songs.
+"Elvira" is a song written and originally recorded by Dallas Frazier.
+Though a minor hit for Frazier at the time of release, the song became a major pop and country hit for the Oak Ridge Boys in 1981.
+Not only does "Elvira" endure as one of the Oak Ridge Boys' signature songs, but as a standard in American popular music.

 Song history

-Songwriter Dallas Frazier wrote "Elvira" in 1966 and included it as the title track of an album he released that year.
-The title of the song was inspired not by the name of a woman, but by the name of a street in East Nashville, Tennessee.
-The song's chorus bears a resemblance to the song "Searchin" written by Jerry Leiber and Mike Stoller and recorded famously by the Coasters.
+Songwriter Dallas Frazier wrote "Elvira" in 1965 and recorded it on October 4 at Columbia Recording Studios in Nashville.
+It was released as a single in December and was also the title track of an album.
+Though the song is about a woman, Frazier chose the name "Elvira" based on the name of a street in East Nashville, Tennessee.
+The song's chorus bears a resemblance to the song Searchin' written by Jerry Leiber and Mike Stoller and recorded famously by the Coasters.